elpekenin/astro-web/src/contents/qmk/userspace.md

   void draw_features(painter_device_t device);
   ```

-These last functions will show latest information when called from slave side (without needing a reflash) using [data sync](#user_transactionsh)
+These last two functions will show latest information when called from slave side (without needing a reflash) using [data sync](#user_transactionsh)

 Output:

   ![](/content-images/qmk/features_draw.png)

 ## `print` on your screens: `qp_logging.h`
-Again, based on @tzarc's work, this replaces the built-in function called by the implementation of `print` under the hood to render each `char`.
-On this tweaked version, we maintain the default send-over-USB behaviour, but also keep track of it on a buffer to later draw on a display.
-I extended his work allowing longer lines to be stored and drawing it with my [`scrolling API`](#scrolling-text-api-✨)
+Again, based on @tzarc's work, this replaces the built-in function called by `print` to render each `char`.
+On this tweaked version, we maintain the default send-over-USB behaviour, but also keep track of it on a buffer to then draw on a display.
+I extended his work allowing longer lines to be stored and drawing them (when needed) with my [`scrolling API`](#scrolling-text-api-✨)

 The actual drawing takes place on `graphics.c`, this file simply keeps track of the text.